haowenz/chromap/README.md

 ```sh
 chromap -x index -r ref.fa -1 query.fq --SAM -o alignment.sam
 ```
 But note that the the processing of SAM files is not fully optimized and can be slow.
 Thus generating the output in SAM format is not preferred and should be avoided when possible.
 Chromap can take multiple input read files:

 ```sh
 chromap -x index -r ref.fa -1 query1.fq,query2.fq,query3.fq --SAM -o alignment.sam
 ```
 Chromap works with gzip'd FASTA and FASTQ formats as input.
 You don't need to convert between FASTA and FASTQ or decompress gzip'd files first.

 ***Importantly***, it should be noted that once you build the index, indexing parameters such as **-k**, **-w** and **--min-frag-length** can't be changed during mapping.
 If you are running Chromap for different data types, you will probably need to keep multiple indexes generated with different parameters.
 This makes Chromap different from BWA which always uses the same index regardless of query data types.
-Chromap can build the human genome index file in about 10 minutes.
+Chromap can build the human genome index file in a few minutes.

-Detailed explanations for the options can be found at the [manpage](https://zhanghaowen.com/chromap/chromap.html).
+Detailed explanations for the options can be found at the [manpage][manpage].

 ### <a name="cases"></a>Use cases